 Any image, either a panchromatic image or a spectral band of a multi-spectral image, can be displayed as a black and white (B/W) image by a monochromatic display.
-The display is implemented by converting DNs to electronic signals in a series of energy levels that generate different grey tones (brightness) from black to white, and thus formulate a B/W image display.
-Most image processing systems support an 8 bit graphical display, which corresponds to 256 grey levels, and displays DNs from 0 (black) to 255 (white).
+The display is implemented by converting DNs to electronic signals in a series of energy levels that generate different grey tones (brightness) from black to white, and thus to formulate a B/W image display.
+Most image processing systems support an 8 bits graphical display, which corresponds to 256 grey levels and displays DNs from 0 (black) to 255 (white).
 This display range is wide enough for human visual capability.
 It is also sufficient for some of the more commonly used remotely sensed images, such as Landsat TM/ETM+, SPOT HRV and Terra-1 ASTER VIR-SWIR (see Appendix A); the DN ranges of these images are not wider than 0-255.
-On the other hand, many remotely sensed images have much wider DN ranges than 8 bits, such as those from Ikonos and Quickbird, whose images have an 11 bit DN range (0-2047).
-In this case, the images can still be visualized in an 8 bit display device in various ways, such as by compressing the DN range into 8 bits or displaying the image in scenes of several 8 bit intervals of the whole DN range.
-Many sensor systems offer wide dynamic ranges to ensure that the sensors can record across all levels of radiation energy without localized sensor adjustment.
-Since the received solar radiation does not normally vary significantly within an image scene of limited size, the actual DN range of the scene is usually much narrower than the full dynamic range of the sensor and thus can be well adapted into an 8 bit DN range for display.
+On the other hand, many remotely sensed images have much wider DN ranges than 8 bits, such as Ikonos and QuickBird, whose images have an 11 bits DN range (0-2047), and Landsat 8 Operational Land Imager (OLI), of 12 bits.
+In this case, the images can still be visualised in an 8-bit display device in various ways, such as by compressing the DN range into 8 bits or displaying the image in scenes of several 8-bit intervals of the whole DN range.
+Many sensor systems offer wide dynamic ranges to ensure that the sensors can record across all levels of radiation energy without localised sensor adjustment.
+Since the received solar radiation does not normally vary significantly within an image scene of limited size, the actual DN range of the scene is usually much narrower than the full dynamic range of the sensor and thus can be well adapted into an 8-bit DN range for display.

 In a monochromatic display of a spectral band image, the brightness (grey level) of a pixel is proportional to the reflected energy in this band from the corresponding ground area.
 For instance, in a B/W display of a red band image, light red appears brighter than dark red.
 This is also true for invisible bands (e.g. infrared bands), though the 'colours' cannot be seen.
 After all, any digital image is composed of DNs; the physical meaning of DNs depends on the source of the image.
-A monochromatic display visualizes DNs in grey tones from black to white, while ignoring the physical relevance.
+A monochromatic display visualises DNs in grey tones from black to white, while ignoring the physical relevance.

-1.2.2 Tristimulus colour theory and RGB colour display
+1.2.2 Tristimulus colour theory and RGB (red, green, blue) colour display